-At QA we often work with senior leaders and directors on goals such as developing influence in the broader organisation (i.e. gaining ‘a seat at the table’); building productive relationships across their business and with other departments; effective leadership presence and staff performance management; achieving a better and more visible connection between business priorities and technology goals; and establishing the technology organisation as a critical value enabler rather than just an order-taker/cost-centre.
+At QA we often work with all levels of staff in ethical, productive and appropriate ways with different goals.
+Technical staff can need a voice as their impact broadens into every other functional area and every source of business value.
+Building productive relationships across their business and with other departments; effective leadership presence and staff performance management; achieving a better and more visible connection between business priorities and technology goals, establishing the technology organisation as a critical value driver rather than an enabler or an order-taker/cost-centre.

-The very short answer is that coaching can be helpful when you find yourself stuck.
+Contact us when for coaching The short answer is that coaching can be helpful when you find yourself stuck.
 When you recognise that there are opportunities to achieve more, the skills you’ve developed in the past don’t seem to be enough and you’re not sure what the next steps should be.
-Technology leaders in particular might consider coaching when:
+Technology leaders might consider coaching when:

 - They’re moving into a significant new leadership role